kubernetes/enhancements/keps/sig-cli/3638-built-in-command-shadowing/README.md

 ## Summary

-This KEP enables external plugins being used as subcommands of built-in `create` command via new `--use-plugin` flag.
+This KEP allows external plugins to be used as subcommands of built-in commands when the subcommand does not exist.

 ## Motivation